-Wrath was indeed one lethal sin to bear.
-Alas, I merely sought revenge all the same.
+Wrath was indeed one deadly sin to bear.
+Though, alas, I merely sought revenge all the same.

 But my three targets had already been sentenced to hang for the discovery of their outlawed practices and treason by my own remaining kin.
 And yet somehow, that very fact only caused me to feel especially worse than before.
 It pained me to acknowledge that they could not recognize my presence, could not see my face under my new unwanted mask, and could not hear my cries beyond the yowls which emitted from my mouth.
 (The village regarded my image as an omen bringing them poor fortune.
 Surely a fiend like me showing up at the witches' gravesite just had to be one of their Familiars.)

-Really, a fragile life that would be eventually terminated by a harsh ending sounded like a genuine fantasy, compared to an eternal life such as mine when a natural passing from this world was perfectly and unconditionally out of reach.
+Really, a fragile life terminated by a harsh ending sounded like a genuine fantasy, compared to an eternal life such as mine when a natural passing from this world was perfectly and unconditionally out of reach.

 And oh, did I try to touch the handle of Death's Door ever to no avail...

-Therefore, instead of wallowing about the surrounding lonely forestlands, I put my long hours to more proper use.
+Therefore instead of wallowing through the forestlands, I put my long hours to more proper use.
 I became beneficial to the local naive families within reason.
-I solely believed that my curse was absolutely one tragedy too many.
+My curse was absolutely one tragedy too many.
 There was no need for further supernatural mishaps to occur—

-I had rightfully claimed the Witch Cabin my territory and never once had I tolerated any sort of dimwitted or careless company to stray this way.
+I had rightfully claimed the Witch Cabin my territory and never once had I tolerated any sort of dimwitted or childish company to stray this way.

 Loneliness became such a bitter friend, but I considered it an opportunity too.
 It granted me the privacy I desired to study my absent foes.
-Granted that my generation was brought up to be more aware of black magic lurking around us.
-But in reality, all of the tips of caution the town Elders had presented to us about real witches were essentially based on scattered oral myths carried from the older cities found across the seas— I in comparison, had gained generous amounts of time to slink throughout the Witch Cabin to gather additional information kept in secret places, to examine their personal possessions, and to paw at and recite over crucial captions from their invocation journals, until I literally converted myself into a living Sanderson Witch Encyclopedia.
+Granted that my generation was brought up to be more aware of black magic, but in reality, all words of caution the town Elders had presented to us about real witches were essentially...narrow-minded and based on scattered oral myths carried from the older cities found across the seas.
+I in comparison, knew what was correct.
+I had gained generous amounts of time to slink throughout the Witch Cabin to gather other information kept in secret places, to examine their personal possessions, pawing at their journals, memorizing those incantations, until I literally converted myself into a living Sanderson Witch Encyclopedia.

 Honestly, there were days when I had felt more creature than human.

-Then one day, the Witch Cabin was rediscovered, revived, and had been altered into a gallery that was open for the last week of the Harvest.
-I personally despised the idea.
-Petty mortals; no good would come from it.
-I had become determined as ever to gain control over my post.
-And thanks to my phantomlike nature, being able to dash to and fro without getting caught, I succeeded in convincing the head supervisor the place was haunted by spooks and certainly was not suitable for the public.
+Then one day, the Witch Cabin was rediscovered.
+Again.
+Cleaned up and revived, it been altered into a tourist gallery that was open during the Harvest.
+I of course despised the idea.
+These petty mortals, I thought; no good would come from this!
+It caused me to become more determined as ever to control my post.
+And thanks to my phantomlike nature, being able to dash to and fro without getting caught, I succeeded in convincing the head supervisor who happened to be a mother, that the place was haunted by spooks and certainly was not suitable for the public.

-What was more, exactly when the witch sisters were summoned, their magical force seemed to spread from all ends in thick thriving waves.
-And in the midst of it all, I somehow had received my mortal sound again.
+What was more, exactly when the witch sisters were summoned...their magical force seemed to spread from all ends of the town in thick thriving waves.
+And in the midst of it all, I somehow had received my mortal sound again:

 And just when it seemed everything I worked for had been totally wasted—the heated sensation had lifted the very moment the young girl, called Dani, smiled in my direction.

-She reminded me a great deal of my mistake, and I understood at that point these people were sent to me for a definite purpose.
+She reminded me a great deal of my mistake, and I understood at this point these three curious souls were sent to me for a purpose.
 That in fact, this night could very well be the night when I could redeem myself from my history if I made certain Dani would survive to see the next sunrise.